Frequently Asked Questions

 How does ABLE differ from other “duty to intervene” training?

 While we generally refer to ABLE “training,” ABLE really is both education and training.
 Many existing trainings emphasize the legal duty to intervene, but do not teach law enforcement professionals how to intervene successfully, or ground that skills-based training in the science of active bystandership.
 ABLE training is based on a professionally-designed curriculum that draws on decades of social science research and uses adult-based learning methods to deliver this learning effectively.
 ABLE employs evidence-based practices to give officers the tools and skills they need to perform an intervention.
 ABLE also teaches the science behind the skills, so that officers have a better understanding of why ABLE works and thus can use it more effectively.

 Further, ABLE offers more than just an initial training.
 ABLE helps agencies create a climate in which active bystandership is welcome and effective.
 ABLE requires a commitment from leadership to build a culture where active bystandership is encouraged, expected, and accepted.
 Officers are trained in how to give an intervention, how to receive an intervention, and how to follow up on the intervention to prevent future harm.
-Further, each agency accepted into the program must abide by 10 ABLE Standards and submit letters from community groups vouching for the agency’s sincere commitment to ABLE.
+Further, each agency accepted into the program must abide by the ABLE Standards and submit letters from community groups vouching for the agency’s sincere commitment to ABLE.
 The Standards and community letters alone make ABLE far different from traditional duty-to-intervene trainings.